 1 baguette, in 1/2-inch slices, drizzled with olive oil and toasted

 - Whisk together the flour and 4 cups of water in a large mixing bowl.
 Add the cleaned mussels to the flour-water mixture, topping off with water as needed to cover the mussels.
-Allow the mussels at least an hour of soaking time in order to ensure that they disgorge any sand and grit.
+Allow the mussels at least half an hour of soaking time in order to ensure that they disgorge any sand and grit.

 - Bring the wine, minced onion, parsley sprigs, bay leaf, thyme, pepper, and butter to a simmer in a large (6+ quarts) stockpot over high heat.

 - Meanwhile, drain the mussels from their flour and water liquid, and rinse once more.

 - Add the clean mussels to the stockpot, top with the lid and shake vigorously from time to time, in order to ensure that the mussels cook evenly.
 Continue with this for 5 minutes, or until the majority of the mussel shells have opened (this is your indication that they're cooked through).